DeborahK/MovieHunter/README.md

 ## Installation

-Run `npm install` to install the application and build the node_modules folder from the package.json file.
+Run `npm install` from the directory containing the package.json file to install the application and build the node_modules folder from the package.json file.

 ## Development server